RNAS Stretton (HMS Blackcap): Post-war operations

 At the end of the war American Naval Aircraft were flown into Blackcap to be broken up for disposal.
 The Aircraft Maintenance Yard meant that the airfield continued to operate and, at its peak, handled one third of all Fleet Air Arm Aircraft and all its spare engines.

 In 1947 the Fleet Air Arm decided to form Royal Naval Volunteer Reserve Squadrons.
 The first to be based at Stretton was 1831 Naval Air Squadron, a fighter squadron, which was reformed here on 1 June 1947, initially equipped with Supermarine Seafire fighters and a single North American Harvard trainer.

 It was joined on 18 August 1952 by 1841 Naval Air Squadron, an anti-submarine squadron equipped with the Fairey Firefly.
 Together, these Squadrons comprised the Fleet Air Arm's Northern Air Division which was formed at Stretton on 1 June 1952 and disbanded there on 10 March 1957 together with its constituent units.

 767 Naval Air Squadron flying Supermarine Attackers was also based in Stretton.
 One notable incident included an Attacker FB Mk.1, WA535 which crashed on 5 February 1953 near Winwick, killing Commissioned Pilot RE Collingwood (aged 22).
 A second fatal accident took place on 10 November 1955 in an Attacker FB Mk2 WP281 172ST which crashed near RNAS Stretton while avoiding a collision with a Percival Sea Prince.
 The pilot was Lt Cmdr CJ Lavender DSC (aged 34).
 He is commemorated in the churchyard at Appleton Thorn.

 The last squadron based at HMS Blackcap was 728B Naval Air Squadron, formed on 13 January 1958 to operate Fairey Firefly U.8 target drones.
 The squadron moved in February 1958 to HMS Falcon, Hal Far, Malta.

 The airfield was closed on 4 November 1958.

+In 2018 the site was acquired by Duncan Cameron.
+Planning permission was granted for building a new dwelling with a subterranean car storage facility.